jlewis92/DevToArticleRepo/markdown/resumeChallenge.md

 ![gateway response](assets/resumeChallenge/gatewayResponse.png)

 I decided to just return a string because it was easy that way.
 If I was to extend this and have more than a single value returned to the client I'd change this to JSON as it's much nicer handing data between server and client.
 However, this was such a small part of the project I just decided not to do it.
 I understand it's not a great idea though as my website just returns whatever the result of the fetch is, I'm just lazy and had spent far too much time on this already.
-I should also say I'm a bit iffy about leaving a lambda gateway open as I usually stick them behind a cognito pool or oauth authoriser whenever I've used an API from API gateway in the past.
+I should also say I'm a bit iffy about leaving a lambda gateway open as I usually stick them behind a Cognito pool or oauth authoriser whenever I've used an API from API gateway in the past.

 Just as a sidenote however, if you're doing a lambda proxy in the gateway, the response returned by the lambda must be in the format as follows: